-Looking for proof that self-publishing changes lives?
+Looking for inspiration for your self-publishing journey?
 Keep reading!

 Chances are there are way more self-published books on the market than you realize.
 Even some of your favorite books might have been self-published without you ever noticing.
-But the coolest thing about self-publishing is that you don’t have to gain even half the success and notoriety of the New York Times bestselling authors to make life-changing income.
+The great thing about self-publishing is that you can earn royalties even without achieving the same level of recognition as New York Times bestsellers.

-In this article, we'll take a look at seven of the most famous self-publishers and how you can follow the same roadmap to your own success.
+In this article, we'll take a look at seven of the most famous self-publishers to inspire you on your own self-publishing path.

-The definition of self-publishing is the act of an author publishing their work independently, without the involvement of an established third-party publisher.
+The definition of self-publishing is the act of a creator publishing their work independently, without the involvement of an established third-party publisher.
 Self-publishing has come a long way, especially with AI improving day by day.
 In the past, there was no other option than to go through a traditional publishing house or fork up a ton of cash for vanity presses to print your books.
-And now, NONE of that is required…like at all.
+And now, that's no longer necessary.

 The printing press came about during the 15th century, which allowed books to be printed in mass quantities.
 But self-publishing still wasn’t really a thing, and you could really only get a publishing deal the traditional way.
 Printing and publishing were simply way too expensive and time-consuming, a trend that would last centuries.

 Then, by the ‘90s, Print-on-demand (POD) technology changed everything.
 People were finally able to print and distribute their books without having to invest large amounts of money upfront.
 This made self-publishing more accessible to the general public.
 And then, of course, came the internet.
-Now, anyone who has the drive to publish a book can, and you can get paid fairly for it, too!
+Now, anyone with the drive to publish a book has the opportunity to earn from their work.

 The introduction of eBooks and online retailers like Amazon KDP has completely changed the game for the publishing industry.
 Now, you can publish their books digitally and reach a global audience without having to worry about printing and distribution costs.

 And, of course, we need to mention artificial intelligence.
 AI already has so many uses, and it’s getting better every single day.
-Here are just a few “use cases” that might be helpful as a self-publisher:
+Here are just a few use cases that might be helpful assistance as a self-publisher:

 Pro Tip: If you’re looking for the future of publishing, check out Publishing.ai ;)